twitter/communitynotes/documentation/under-the-hood/timeline-tabs.md

 - Current status (e.g. "Needs More Ratings")
 - Current helpfulness score (e.g. not a low helpfulness score, highly rated by initial raters, possibly nearing the threshold to earn status of "Helpful")
 - Does not have a large number of ratings (such that more ratings could change the note's status)
+- Is in [Status Stabilization state](./ranking-notes#status-stabilization) and has either a small number of ratings from raters of one factor (e.g. <5) or has lopsided rating volumes from raters of different factors (e.g. number of ratings from one factor sign < 20% of that from the other)
 - If the note contains terms that contributors have reported as sometimes overwhelming the Needs Your Help tab ("spam", "scam", "gambling", "dropship", "drop ship", "promotion") it will have a lower probability of appearing, so as to avoid overwhelming the tab.
 This is experimental to determine if it improves contributor satisfaction.

 In this case of alerts, notifications are sent to a random selection of contributors, excluding the note author and those who have already rated the note.
 Notifications are also limited by the recipient's notification frequency setting.